a-curia/elasticsearch/README.md

 Inverse document frequency - how often does the term appear in the index? - more often, less relevant

 Field-length norm - how log is the field which was searched - longer fields, less relevant

+Common terms queries with cutoff_frequency specified

+curl -XGET 'localhost:9200/products/_search?pretty' -d' {
+"query": {"common": {"reviews":{"query":"this is great", "cutoff_frequency":0.001}}}
+}'

+Cutoff Frequency - terms with a frequency of >0.1% are common terms